Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 This section only applies if you are using Unstoppable Force Icon Unstoppable Force and assumes you have Avatar Icon Avatar active.

-With Unstoppable Force Icon Unstoppable Force, when you cast Avatar Icon Avatar, your ability priority stays the same, but you have to approach it in a different way.
+With Unstoppable Force Icon Unstoppable Force, when you cast Avatar Icon Avatar, your ability priority stays the same, but you have to approach it differently.

 During Avatar Icon Avatar, Thunder Clap Icon Thunder Clap is available every other global cooldown.
 This means that you will be rotating between Thunder Clap and another ability based on the ability priority.
 For example, if you get lucky and many of your Thunder Clap casts reset Shield Slam Icon Shield Slam, you will find yourself alternating between Thunder Clap and Shield Slam.